 Virginia Wright, PhD

-Dr. Wright is is the Interim Vice President of Research, Director of the Bloorview Research Institute.
-She is a registered physiotherapist and senior scientist in BRI and Professor (status) in the Department of Physical Therapy and Rehabilitation Sciences Institute, University of Toronto.
+Dr. Wright is a registered physiotherapist and senior scientist in BRI and Professor (status) in the Department of Physical Therapy and Rehabilitation Sciences Institute, University of Toronto.
 She has a PhD in Health Research Methodology from McMaster University in Hamilton, Canada.

 As a member of Holland Bloorview's senior management team, Dr. Wright's accountabilities include research institute strategy development and implementation; building collaborative research capacity hospital-wide; fundraising with the foundation for the support of strategic priorities; cultivating internal and external research and commercialization partnerships; fostering client and family engagement in research; overseeing research institute administration and infrastructure.